jodersky/scalapb-ujson/README.md

   inspiration for this project.
 It provides similar features, however it also diverges with this project in a few important points:

-  - it has plenty of customizations but doesn't necessarily try to follow the canonical JSON mapping
   - it uses json4s rather than ujson (which is the recommended JSON library from the Scala Toolkit)
   - it only works on the JVM